emmanuel-bv/iotedge-iva-nano/README.md

 From the Camera Tagging Module:

 - Connect to one of the camera of the manufacturing line:
-   - 'Change camera' (you may have to scroll down to see the button)
+    - `Change camera` (you may have to scroll down to see the button)
-   - Add a new camera with the following RTSP value: rtsp://cam-cans-01.westus.azurecontainer.io:8554/live.sdp
+    - Add your phone's camera as a new RTSP camera
 - Capture a few images of cans that are up and cans that are down
 - Once a few images have been capture, go to upload and enter your Custom Vision settings
 - Finally, go to the image gallery, select the ones that you want to upload and upload them to Custom Vision

-In the interest of time, [here](https://1drv.ms/u/s!AEzLzaBpSgoMo-1l) (https://1drv.ms/u/s!AEzLzaBpSgoMo-1l) is a set of images that have already been captured for you that you can upload to Custom Vision.
+In the interest of time, [here](https://1drv.ms/u/s!AEzLzaBpSgoMo-1l) is a set of images that have already been captured for you that you can upload to Custom Vision.
 Download it, unzip it and upload all the images into your Custom Vision project.

 We then need to label all of them:

 - Click on one image
 - Label the cans that are up as `Up` and the ones that are down as `Down`
 - Hit the right arrow to move on to the next image and label the remaining 70+ images...or read below to use a pre-built one with this set of images